 - You should now see the current debug log file for the Myfreight plugin

 - Scroll to the bottom to see the most recent log data

 - Note that each time the log file is updated, you will need to click the View button again to view any changes

 You may be able to interpret the log data yourself to find the problem.
 Use the timestamp displayed with each log entry to correlate website actions with the log events.

 However, if you need assistance from Myfreight/Myparcel to diagnose a difficult problem, copy the log data into a text editor, save the file and forward it to Myfreight/Myparcel.
 If you are a Myfreight customer, email it to your account manager or technical support.
-If you are a Myparcel customer, raise a support request and attach the log file in the file upload section.
+If you are a Myparcel member, raise a Support Request and attach the log file in the file upload section.